- You must have received or be receiving a high school diploma or a GED certificate before the term for which you are applying.

-- must submit an application for admission with a $40 application fee
+- Submit an application for admission with a $40 application fee.

 - English I, II, III and IV (or AP English)